LudovicoPapalia/you_should_pass_access-management-bot-for-telegram/README.md

 - The user who made the request can reply via the bot with a normal message, and the message will be forwarded to Group B/Admin.
 - If an admin wants to reply, they must "quote" the message they are replying to and can respond directly through the group.
 - The message that was replied to by "quoting" is automatically forwarded to the requesting user.
-- Any message that is written to the group being created is automatically forwarded to the admin group.
+- Any message that is written to the bot being created (only private messages) is automatically forwarded to the admin group.
+Group A messages are obviously not forwarded.

 ## Requirements and Setup